 But sometimes you just can’t wait all day to make dinner.
 Amiright?!

 So picture this: I am standing in my kitchen at 5:00pm, staring at a bag of dry beans, thinking about how I wish we could have red beans and rice for dinner.
 But red beans and rice is known for cooking low, slow and LONG.

 That is why I decided to adapt that recipe to the pressure cooker!
 And it is a GEM of a recipe, y’all!
-I was able to have it on the table in about an hour and a half, by 6:30pm.
+I was able to have it on the table in a little over an hour and a half, by 6:45pm.😎👊🏻

 Side note: The Instant Pot is my favorite (electric, hands off) pressure cooker of all time.